chris-martin/chris-martin.org/in/posts/2018-04-24-path/post.md

   </tr>
 </table>

-For our purposes here, the words "program," "executable," and "binary" are used synonymously.
-As you can see, directories that are intended to be used with `PATH` tend to be named "bin," signifying that they are full of binaries.
+For our purposes here, the words “program,” “executable,” and “binary” are used synonymously.
+As you can see above, directories that are intended to be used with `PATH` tend to be named “bin,” signifying that they are full of binaries.

-`PATH` may be referred to as "the binary search path," "the search path," "the bin path," or simply "the path."
+`PATH` may be referred to as “the binary search path,” “the search path,” “the bin path,” or simply “the path.”

 ## An example

-Suppose you use Stack to install pandoc, but you get "command not found" when you try to run it.
+Suppose you use Stack to install pandoc, but you get “command not found” when you try to run it.

 ```bash
 $ stack install pandoc